MoyoM/WordGridSearch/README.md

 https://github.com/MoyoM/WordGridSearch/blob/master/API/Model/word_list.py

-The juypter notebook and python module above allow a user to generate  a list of words, SAMPLED WITH REPLACEMENT, to fill a given percentage of an N X N grid (Word Density, x%) where N is the dimension of the grid.
+The juypter notebook and python module above allow a user to generate  a list of words, SAMPLED WITH REPLACEMENT, to fill a given percentage (Word Density, x%) of an N X N grid, where N is the dimension of the grid.

 A user suggests k words to be entered in the grid. **Note the API implementation is designed to handle 3, it receives 3 words from a client**.
 However, the scripts can take any k words.
 The k words are resampled